-Fifth Grade Concert Tickets - All fifth grade students attend the annual highlight of the school year!
+Fifth Grade Concert Tickets - All fifth-grade students attend the annual highlight of the school year!
 AIR partner schools are able to schedule this free concert before it is available to the general public.

-In-school Performances - Each school also receives grade-level appropriate performances for all Kindergarten through sixth grade students in their school by small ensembles of GR Symphony musicians.
+In-school Performances - Each school also receives grade-level appropriate performances for all Kindergarten through sixth-grade students in their school by small ensembles of GR Symphony musicians.
 This experience is exclusive to the AIR Program!

 Participation fee waivers for schools with demonstrated need!

 For returning schools, a limited number of AIR Participation Fee Waivers are available to schools with high percentages of students qualifying for the Free/Reduced Lunch (FRL) program.
 Schools with at least 70% of their student body qualifying for the FRL program are eligible to be considered for a waiver.
 You do not need to indicate that you wish to be considered for a waiver.
 The selection process will use all the waivers available for the top qualifying schools based on percentages of FRL-eligible students.
 If accepted, you will be notified if you will receive a waiver.
-The AIR Program is free for the first two years for all new schools.

 How to apply: